netifi/rpc-thunderdome/README.md

 # ip-thunderdomec
-A comparison between [Netifi Proteus](https://github.com/netifi/proteus-java) and other commonly IPC frameworks.
+A comparison between [Netifi Proteus](https://github.com/netifi/proteus-java) and other commonly used IPC frameworks.

 ## Bugs and Feedback